whglamrock/leetcode_series/readme.md

 most of the DFS questions can also be solved with BFS
 * Textbook question that must be remembered and also be used as template: [lc200.
 Number of Islands](https://leetcode.com/problems/number-of-islands/)
 * Questions that can also be solved with union find: [lc947.
 Most Stones Removed with Same Row or Column](https://leetcode.com/problems/most-stones-removed-with-same-row-or-column/), [lc924.
 Minimize Malware Spread](https://leetcode.com/problems/minimize-malware-spread/)
+* A "DP alike" question but more practical to be solved with DFS: [lc741.
+Cherry Pickup](https://leetcode.com/problems/cherry-pickup/)

 #### Greedy